 Receive email or text notification about new developments

 The Planning Commission recommended approval of the draft Comprehensive Plan (Volume 1 Volume 2) on March 25, 2015.
-The City Council is reviewing the plan, having looked at it during April 6, 20 and 27; May 11; and June 8, 15 and 22 meetings.
-Council review is scheduled to continue in July (tentative dates).
+The City Council is reviewing the plan, having looked at it during April 6, 20 and 27; May 11; June 8, 15 and 22; and July 6 meetings.
+Council review is scheduled to continue on August 3 (tentative dates).
 Council agendas

 Completion of the draft document follows public outreach that began in 2013 with a “Best Ideas” effort that drew hundreds of comments about how Bellevue should plan for the future.
 A key objective of the update is to make the plan more accessible and usable, so that it remains an effective planning tool.